-Looking for last minute gift ideas or stocking stuffers?
-I’ve got you covered with this quick and easy water balloon crochet pattern.
+Looking for a fun way to cool off this Summer?
+I’ve got you covered with this quick and easy reusable water balloon crochet pattern.

-These water balloons are so quick to make and perfect for those of us enjoying warmer weather.
-They’re a great way to cool off and have some fun plus they’re reusable, washable and eco-friendly!
+These water balloons are so quick to make but what I love most about them is that they’re reusable, washable and eco-friendly.
 No more bits of rubber all over the yard.

-Most water balloon patterns that I’ve come across use Bernat Blanket yarn but unfortunately that yarn isn’t readily available here so after doing some research, I opted for a thinner chenille yarn.
+Most water balloon patterns that I’ve come across use Bernat Blanket yarn but unfortunately that yarn isn’t readily available in my country so after doing some research, I opted for a thinner chenille yarn.
 Make sure to read the notes section for more info.

 - DK Weight chenille yarn in your choice of colours (I used DMC Happy Chenille)